Alemi7523/Alemi7523.github.io/index.md

 Put the robot on its place and you will trigger a scene in which you reach the other side thanks to the minecart we made move.

-Enter the room, and after the scene of Emma’s Zoroark eating and scaring Naved away, we see another scene.
+Enter the room, and after the scene of Emma’s Zoroark eating and scaring Neved away, we see another scene.
 Once you can move, interact with the machine that controls the Sigils at the north.
 It certainly isn't working well, but it looks like sabotage.